stacks-network/docs/stacks-in-depth/nodes-and-miners/mine-mainnet-stacks-tokens.md

 First, download the latest tagged [stacks blockchain binary](https://github.com/stacks-network/stacks-blockchain/releases/latest), or [build from source](https://github.com/stacksfoundation/miner-docs/blob/main/stacks-blockchain.md#build-and-install-stacks-blockchain-from-source) (_there may be some extra requirements to building,_ [_defined here_](https://github.com/stacksfoundation/miner-docs/blob/main/prerequisites.md#install-required-packages)).

 {% hint style="info" %}
-**Tip:** It is recommened to use a persistent location for the chainstate, in the steps below we're using `/stacks-blockchain`.
+**Tip:** It is recommended to use a persistent location for the chainstate, in the steps below we're using `/stacks-blockchain`.
 {% endhint %}

 #### Generate a keychain